-The following table represents eligible costs that can be requested through an application and funded through the Program in the form of a grant to an eligible entity.
+Eligible costs can be requested in the application and receive funds from the Program as a grant to an eligible entity.
+The following table represents the details of eligible costs that can be requested. through an application and funded through the Program in the form of a grant to an eligible entity.

-4.3.2 Table 1: Eligible Costs
+Table 1: Eligible Costs